ml4ai/tomcat/src/cpp/mcglib/README.md

-## Prerequisites
+## Library Prerequisites
 * Cmake 3.10 or above
 * Boost 1.69
 * nlohmann_json

+## Visualizer Prerequisites
-* Python 3.7+ for the vizualiser
+* Python 3.7+
-* matplotlib, numpy, and pygraphviz for the vizualiser
+* matplotlib (3.3.3 was used in development)
+* numpy (1.19 was used in development)
+* pygraphviz (1.7 was used in development)

 ## Installation Steps

-The following steps are to install the procedural generation library only.
-Details about the Minecraft Java code that reads the JSON procduced by the library is given at the end of the document.
+The following steps are to install mcglib only.
+Details about the Minecraft Java code that reads the JSON produced by the library is given later in the document.

 * Clone this [ToMCAT repository](https://github.com/ml4ai/tomcat/tree/master.)
-* Navigate into `src/cpp/pro_gen/`.
+* Navigate into `src/cpp/mcglib/`.
 * Open a terminal prompt in this folder.
 * Create a directory called `build` and go into it with `mkdir build && cd build`.
 * Run `cmake ..`.